| | Setting up Password Security |

 - Click OK to save all changes.

-Edit an existing profile - Select the Profile Name from the drop-down box.
+Edit an existing profile - Select the Profile Name from the dropdown box.

 - Select the appropriate access (None, Read, or Edit) for each function for this profile.